telerik/blazor-docs/globalization/localization.md

 ## Localize Telerik Blazor Components

+The tutorial below assumes that:

+* The Blazor app name and the root namespace is `ServerLocalizationResx`.
-This tutorial assumes that the [Telerik resource files](#step-2-add-resouce-files) reside in `~/Resources/` and have names like `TelerikMessages.<locale>.resx`.
-It is possible to use different file and folder names.
-This will affect the name of the generated static class in `TelerikMessages.Designer.cs`, and the namespaces in the [Telerik localization service](#step-3-implement-itelerikstringlocalizer-service).
+* The [Telerik resource files](#step-2-add-resouce-files) exist in folder `~/Resources/` and have names like `TelerikMessages.<locale>.resx`.

+Using your own names is possible and will affect:

+* The class name and file name of the auto generated designer class (for example, `TelerikMessages` in `TelerikMessages.Designer.cs`)
+* The used namespace and class in the [Telerik localization service](#step-3-implement-itelerikstringlocalizer-service) (for example, `AppName.Resources` and `TelerikMessages`)

 ### Step 1: Set the Blazor App Culture